By Jennifer Eakins, 4for4

 Special to Yahoo Sports

-With so many injuries this fantasy season, it’s not the easiest to evaluate who to drop and when to actually do it.
+With so many injuries this season, it’s not the easiest to evaluate who to drop and when to actually do it.
 However, we need to evolve and make roster improvements, especially after some of the soul-crushing performances of Week 3.

 Here are my recommendations for some players to cut loose ahead of Week 4, or at least keep a short leash on moving forward.
 If you're looking for players to stash, I've got you covered there as well.